RitchieLab/GWAS-QC/README.md

 ```
 ![image](https://user-images.githubusercontent.com/30478823/146052632-032cc0b4-f0b3-4b10-a369-ae58ffce5a4c.png)

+Based on the above image, we see that there are 2504 ambigious individuals with 0 males and 0 females.

 ```
 ## cd into prepare/ then merge the chr into 1 file
 plink --bfile chr1_GSA-filtered --merge-list ../mergelist.txt --make-bed --out 1KG_GSA-filtered_merged